-- WNV is transmitted by mosquitoes that become infected by feeding on an infected bird
+- West Nile Virus is transmitted by mosquitoes that become infected by feeding on an infected bird

 - Most people bitten by an infected mosquito don’t show any symptoms

-- When infection causes mild illness, symptoms usually develop between 2 and 15 days after being bitten.
+- When infection causes mild illness, symptoms usually develop between two and 15 days after being bitten.
 Symptoms may include fever, headache and body aches.

-- Less than 1 in 100 people infected with the virus will develop severe symptoms such as meningitis and swelling of the brain
+- Less than one in 100 people infected with the virus will develop severe symptoms such as meningitis and swelling of the brain

-- The elderly, people with underlying medical conditions and/or weaker immune systems are at greater risk of developing severe symptoms.
+- The elderly, people with underlying medical conditions and weaker immune systems are at greater risk of developing severe symptoms.

 The Health Unit traps and tests mosquitoes and conducts mosquito larval surveillance to track the virus and determine human health risk.

-The Health Unit no longer collects dead crows or blue jays for WNV testing.
+The Health Unit no longer collects dead crows or blue jays for West Nile Virus testing.
 If you find a dead bird, you don’t need to call us.
 Instead, properly dispose of the bird by following these steps:

 - Place the bird in a plastic bag using gloves or a garden tool